GoogleChrome/web.dev/content/path/fast/reduce-network-payloads-using-text-compression/index.md

 <div class="aside note">
-Compressing files can significantly improve the performance of a webpage, but you may very rarely need to do this yourself.
+Compressing files can significantly improve the performance of a webpage, but you rarely need to do this yourself.
 Many hosting platforms, CDNs and reverse proxy servers either encode assets with compression by default or allow you to easily configure them.
 Read the documentation for the tool that you are using to see if compression is already supported before